A Cover Story haiku and senryu contest

 - To be eligible for prizes, the poems must come from the student’s own mind, with no outside input from family, friends, or teachers.

-On Tuesday, May 17, at 7:00 p.m.
-CDT, Mr. and Mrs. S. will host a special live webinar for you and your Cover Story student.
+On Thursday, May 2, at 7:00 p.m.
+CDT, Mr. S. and his daughter will host a special live webinar for you and your Cover Story student.
 We’ll read many haiku and senryu poems aloud, award prizes to the winners, and revel in the beauty of poetry.